KillReal/MediaCloud/devnotes.md

 - Update zabbix metrics from Uploader to TaskScheduler
 - Review creator updator linking when updating entities.
 - Add check is task executed or queued before adding to queue
+- Remove unnecessary dependencies in python .venv on prod

 # Changelog